jchristopher/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.0.3 =
+* Fixed an issue where a false set of no results would be returned (props Lennard Voogdt)

 = 1.0.2 =
 * Resolved an issue where hitting Enter/Return prevented the search query from being passed to the results page